-- completed a pre-student teaching portfolio review with ratings of “3″ or better on the rubric?
+- completed a pre-student teaching Professional Learning Journal review with ratings of “3″ or better on the rubric?

-- taken the Praxis II exam in the semester prior to student teaching?
+- taken the Missouri Content Assessment for your field of certification in the semester prior to student teaching?

 If you answered “yes” to all of the above you are well on your way to student teaching!
 If not, you have some work to do – contact your advisor right away to get on track.

 - February 1 of the year before student teaching:

 Turn in your completed Student Teaching Application form to the School of Education office in Gander 243.